OpenAPI

 The OpenAPI creation pipeline

-Zod OpenAPI (opens in a new tab) is a Hono middleware that allows you to validate values and types using Zod (opens in a new tab) and generate an OpenAPI spec.
-We’ll begin by defining data schemas with Zod, and then set up the Hono app to generate an OpenAPI spec.
+Zod OpenAPI (opens in a new tab) is Hono middleware that allows you to validate values and types using Zod (opens in a new tab) and generate an OpenAPI document.
+We’ll begin by defining data schemas with Zod, then set up the Hono app to generate an OpenAPI document.

-The quality of your OpenAPI spec determines the quality of generated SDKs and documentation, so we’ll look into ways you can improve the generated spec as described in our OpenAPI Overview and Best Practices (opens in a new tab) documentation.
+The quality of your OpenAPI document determines the quality of generated SDKs and documentation, so we’ll look into ways you can improve the generated document based on the Speakeasy OpenAPI best practices.

-We’ll then use the improved OpenAPI spec to create an SDK using Speakeasy.
+We’ll then use the improved OpenAPI document to generate an SDK using Speakeasy.

 Requirements